UWTacomaLibrary/TJLS/pages/about.md

 {% include feature/jumbotron.html objectid="https://digitalcollections.lib.washington.edu/digital/iiif/tacoma/1374/full/full/0/default.jpg" %}

 Professors Lisa Hoffman and Mary Hanneman received grants from the Founder's Endowment at UW Tacoma and the Ethnic Studies in the United States Fund at UW Seattle in 2003, to collect oral histories of the former students of the school, recording more than 40 interviews.
-A selection of these oral histories are exhibited here.
+A selection of these oral histories is exhibited here.

 This project was made possible through funding and support from the University of Washington Tacoma Library and the Friends of the UW Libraries.